Actually 11 Things to see and do in Parma, Italy - ouritalianjourney.com

 Palazzo della Pilotta in Parma, Italy. ouritalianjourney.com

-Let’s Begin: 10 Things to See in Parma:
+Let’s Begin: 10 Things to See and Do in Parma

 1. Palazzo della Pilotta

-This building was originally built for the Farnese family between the years 1583 and 1622.
-It was heavily bombed in WWII and has since been largely rebuilt today is the home of three museums: the National Gallery, Museum Bodoni, and the Archaeological Museum.
+This structure was heavily bombed in WWII and has been rebuilt.
+Now it’s home to three museums: the National Gallery, Museum Bodoni, and the Archaeological Museum.
 Also within these walls are the Palatine Library and the Teatro (Theater) Farnese.
-It doesn’t look like much from the outside but plan to spend an entire day here as there is so much to see.
+It doesn’t look like much outside, but I plan to spend an entire day here as there is so much to see.
 This is just an amazing site built mainly out of wood.
-You will not be disappointed with spending some time in the Palazzo della Piolotta.

 Theater Farnese in Parma, Italy. ouritalianjourney.com